mikedory/fabfiles/README.md

 ### Remote

 Putting stuff on remote servers and running processes from afar &mdash; the fun part!
+This is written assuming you're using [Supervisor](http://supervisord.org/) to control your processes ([Gunicorn](http://gunicorn.org/), [Tornado](http://www.tornadoweb.org/), etc.), though that's easily swap-out-able.

 #### Deploying code